yskta/yskta/README.md

 # Hi there 👋

 ## About Me
-👨‍🎓 I'm a master's student at Kyoto University
+👨‍🎓 I'm a master's student at Kyoto University.

 🌱 I'm researching Physics-Informed Neural Networks (PINNs) for manufacturing processes.